 The Graduate Visual Culture Association of Queen’s University

-We are pleased to announce the 16th annual Context & Meaning Graduate Student Conference, taking place at Queen’s University from Friday, January 27th to Saturday, January 28th, 2017.
-We are seeking papers that address this year’s theme, “On the Fringe”.
+We are pleased to announce the 18th annual Context & Meaning Graduate Student Conference, taking place at Queen’s University, Kingston, Ontario, from Friday, February 1stto Saturday, February 2nd 2019.
+We are seeking papers that address this year’s theme, “Pay Attention.”
 The conference will provide an inclusive and broadly defined forum that facilitates academic discussion while encompassing an abundant range of topics.
-In choosing this intentionally multi-disciplinary theme we would like to encourage discussion about pushing boundaries, unconventionality, and controversy within Visual Culture studies such as Art History and Art Conservation.
+We would like to encourage discussions about how sensory devices and selectivity are used to stimulate interest across different times, cultures, and mediums within Visual Culture Studies.

 Some potential themes and ideas to consider may include:

-We also encourage graduate students working in Art Conservation, Studio Art, Digital Humanities, Cultural Studies, Museum Studies, Religious Studies, Gender Studies and students from various Humanities fields whose research responds to this year’s theme to apply.
+We encourage applications from graduate students working in Art History, Art Conservation, Studio Art, Digital Humanities, Cultural Studies, Museum Studies, Religious Studies, Gender Studies and students from various Humanities fields whose research responds to this year’s theme.
 This conference is open to both historical and contemporary topics.
-Submissions are welcome from current graduate students, as well as those who have completed their graduate studies within the last year from across Canada and the United States.
-In light of our theme, we seek to assemble a diverse group of scholars in order to foster interdisciplinary discussions.
-Presenters will be allotted 20 minutes to deliver their papers, followed by a 10 minute discussion period.
+Submissions are welcome from current graduate students, as well as those who have completed their graduate studies within the last year.
+We seek to assemble a diverse group of scholars in order to foster interdisciplinary discussions.
+Presenters will be allotted 20 minutes to deliver their papers, followed by a 10-minute discussion period.

-If you are interested in speaking or performing at Context and Meaning XVI, please email an abstract of no more than 300 words with the title of the paper, along with a separate document that includes a 250 word bio, to email@example.com.
-As a blind panel will review all submissions, please ensure that your name and the title of your paper are included in your letter of introduction, but that your name and other identifying marks are left off the abstract.
-The deadline to submit an abstract will be: Friday, November 4th, 2016.
-We thank all that apply and will contact both successful and unsuccessful applicants during the week of December 12th, 2016.
+If you are interested in speaking, or performing at Context and Meaning XVIII, please email an abstract of no more than 300 words with the title of your paper, along with a separate document that includes a 250-word bio, to [email protected].
+Please ensure that your name and the title of your paper are included in your letter of introduction and on your abstract.
+The deadline to submit an abstract will be: Friday, November 16th 2018.Thank you to all who apply!

 Graduate Visual Culture Association